If It Is Not Discovered And Treated Early Enough It Can Lead To Limb Loss, Stroke And Death

 As more plaque builds up, arteries narrow and stiffen.
 This process is called Atherosclerosis, or “hardening of the arteries.”

 When the arteries in the legs and arms become narrow, blocked, and stiffen due to Atherosclerosis, this is a medical condition known as Peripheral Arterial Disease (PAD).
 And when the arteries that transport blood to the brain become narrow and blocked, this medical condition is known as Carotid Artery Disease.

 Peripheral Arterial Disease and Carotid Artery Disease only worsen with time and can become fatal if not treated in time because they can eventually lead to limb loss and stroke.

-Some of the symptoms related to arterial disease are pain while walking, chest and back pain, headaches, blurred vision and difficulty speaking.
+Some of the symptoms related to arterial disease are:

-At The Vein & Vascular Institute of Riverview diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.
+At The Vein and Vascular Institute of Riverview diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.

 Our Riverview Board Certified Vascular Surgeons can treat Aortic Aneurysm, Peripheral Arterial Disease and Carotid Artery Disease using non-invasive endovenous surgical techniques, such as angioplasty and stenting.

 Our vascular surgeons’ treatment techniques offer quick recovery time, leave minimal to no scars and allow patients to resume their normal activities within a few days because these procedures are performed endovenously (directly inside the artery).